Omar Ali Saifuddien III: Early adulthood

-In 1936, just one week after arriving in Brunei Town from Malaya, Omar Ali Saifuddien was invited by Roland Evelyn Turnbull, the British Resident, to Kuala Belait to work as a cadet officer in the Forestry Department.
+In 1936, one week after arriving in Brunei Town from Malaya, Omar Ali Saifuddien was invited by Roland Evelyn Turnbull, the British Resident, to Kuala Belait to work as a cadet officer in the Forestry Department.
 After one week in Kuala Belait, he, along with Awang Abdul Hamid, Awang Maidin, and Awang Ludin, relocated to Bukit Puan, where they spent three months surveying the forest reserve.
-He got to know the forestry industry by working with Dusun, Belait, Tutong, and Iban labourers.
+He familiarized himself with the forestry industry by working with Dusun, Belait, Tutong, and Iban labourers.
 Subsequently, he received invitations to work in locations including Bukit Sawat, Pengkalan Siong, Kuala Melayan, Sukang, Melilas, and Ingai.

 In 1937, he was transferred to the Judiciary Department, where he became an administrative officer in 1938.
 He was instructed by Hughes Hallet, the Assistant British Resident in Kuala Belait, to examine the Criminal Procedure Code that was in effect in Brunei.
-Omar Ali Saifudden felt dedicated to implementing the law's provisions.
-He returned to Brunei Town, originally planning to relax, but instead studying Islam.
 During the Japanese occupation of Brunei from 1941 until 1945, he was employed by State Secretary Ibrahim Mohammad Jahfar at Somobucho.
 (Note: Somobucho (also spelled Sombucho) was the head of the General Affairs Department of the Japanese military government.)
-Under his supervision, he was encouraged to familiarise himself with the Criminal Procedure Code, which he had started to learn at Kuala Belait.
+Under his supervision, he familiarised himself with the Criminal Procedure Code, which he had started to learn at Kuala Belait.

 In 1947, after the end of the Japanese occupation, he was appointed a member of the State Council and chairman of the Syariah Court.
 He had the Wazir title Duli Yang Teramat Mulia Paduka Seri Pengiran Bendahara Seri Maharaja Permaisuara conferred on him by his brother, Sultan Ahmad Tajuddin, on 15 July 1947.
-Following his appointment as Wazir, he frequently traveled to Brunei's interior regions to get insight into the population's lives and customs.
+Following his appointment as Wazir, he travelled often to Brunei's interior regions.
 Following each trip to the interior, he prepared reports that he sent to the Sultan.
 He also provided the British Resident with these reports to address the issues raised.
-Omar Ali Saifudden said that the government always acted with his suggestions, especially when Eric Ernest Falk Pretty was serving as the British Resident.
+Omar Ali Saifuddien said that the government always acted with his suggestions, especially when Eric Ernest Falk Pretty was serving as the British Resident.

 One early contribution of Omar Ali Saifuddien was to regularise Islamic administration in Brunei.
 A religious council, the Mohammedan Religious Advisers, was formed.
-Due to his initiative, the council met for the first time on 31 January 1948.
+The council met for the first time on 31 January 1948.
 He himself was appointed its chairman.
 After examining laws on Islamic affairs in the Malay Peninsula, the board made proposals regarding the religious administration in Brunei.